aviralyadav-rootshell/buffer-overflow-practice/README.md

 # buffer-overflow-practice
-repo includes some buffer vuln machines and how to crack them
+repo includes some buffer overflow vulnerable machines and how to crack them in wine platform